PrefectHQ/prefect/docs/concepts/flows.md

 ## Configure a state hook
 To run a client-side hook upon a flow run entering a certain state (like `Failed`), you can configure a state hook:

-For example, to send a Slack notification when a flow run fails we can use the `on_failure` hook:
+For example, to send a Slack notification when a flow run fails, we can use the `on_failure` hook:

 ```python
 from prefect import flow